balena-io/docs/pages/gettingStarted.md

 * A [supported device][supported].

 * A 4GB or larger SD card.
-The [speed class][speed_class] of the card matters - this determines its maximum transfer rate.
+Check what kind of media your device accepts - e.g. a [Raspberry Pi B+][rpi-b-plus] uses Micro SD cards whereas older [Raspberry Pi][rpi]'s use standard SD cards.
+The [speed class][speed_class] of the card also matters - this determines its maximum transfer rate.
 We strongly recommend you get hold of a class 10 card or above.

 * An ethernet cable or [WiFi adapter][wifi] to connect your device to the internet.